 Participating in cancer screenings is key to early detection and successful treatment of cancer.
-Talk to your doctor and review your medical records so that you can fill in the chart below and get a prescription for those screenings.
+Talk to your doctor and review your medical records so that you can fill in the chart below and get a prescription for the screenings you need.

 Screening Test Frequency Date of Last Test Scheduled?

-Whole Body Exam/ Physical Once per Yr.
+Whole Body Exam/ Physical Once per year

-Clinical Breast Exam (women) Once per Yr.
+Clinical Breast Exam (women) Once per year

-Mammogram (women) Every 1-2 Yrs.
+Mammogram (women) Every 2 years for women aged 50-74

-Pap Test (women) Every 1-3 Yrs.
+Pap Test (women) Every 1-5 yrs

-Pelvic Exam (women) Once per Yr.
+Pelvic Exam (women) Once per year

-Prostate Specific Antigen (men) As Doctor recommends
+Prostate Specific Antigen (men) As doctor recommends

-Skin Exam Once per Yr.
+Skin Exam Once per year

-Digital Rectal Exam Every 5 Yrs.

-Fecal Occult Blood Test Every 5 Yrs.
+Fecal Occult Blood Test Once per year

+Sigmoidoscopy Every 5 years

-Colonoscopy Every 10 Yrs.
+Colonoscopy Every 10 yrs

 The American Cancer Society can provide more information about screenings and results.
-You can contact them by phone at 1-800-ACS-2345, or visit their Web site: www.cancer.org for information about cancer screening sites in your area as well as possible free screenings.

-You can then take this information and provide it to others interested in cancer screenings.
+Contact them by phone at 1-800-ACS-2345, or visit www.cancer.org for information about screening sites in your area, as well as possible free screenings.
+You can share this information with others interested in cancer screenings.